 To film this very important and fun event, we make use of drones and high-angle shots, so that we can perfectly capture all the great moments in a dynamic moving crowd.
 Our professional Indian wedding photography team is in fact quite well known for its unique and precious Baraat pictures and videos.

 Once the Baraat arrives at the venue, the bride’s family proceeds to greet and receive the team, and escorts them to the decorated Mandap.
 The groom is required to take his shoes off when stepping onto the Mandap and this sets the cue for the “Jutha Chupai” ceremony where the bride’s family playfully hides the groom’s shoes.
 The groom is required to find them and retrieve them at the end of all events.
+Once again, the ceremony involves a lot of tiny details and fun moments, all of which have to be captured with great precision.
+The “Jutha Chupai” ceremony in particular will involve many endearing moments that add color, character, and vibrance to the wedding album.
+These moments if captured at the right times and from the right angles, will indeed leave the bride and the groom feeling nostalgic and warm, when they take a trip down memory lane later on in life.

 It is a wonderful Indian tradition to offer prayers to Lord Ganesha, before beginning an important event in life.
 This is because pleasing Him with prayers is said to help remove negative energies and obstacles that may hinder the start of our new journey.